 What are the risks involved with payday loans?

-With payday loans in South Africa, you can pay back the money within days if you wish.
+With this type of loan, you can pay back the money within days if you wish.
 Besides that, payday loans only give you access to small amounts of money, so it’s easy to tell yourself that you can afford the repayment.
 This is where the risk lies.

-Interest rates for payday loans are typically set at 5%, and on top of that, you also have to pay an initiation fee, a monthly service fee, and VAT.
+Interest rates are typically set at 5%, and on top of that, you also have to pay an initiation fee, a monthly service fee, and VAT.
 These are extra expenses that will strain your budget the next time your paycheck comes.

 The situation is worsened if you already have several debit orders placed on your account.
 You can be left with a low account balance that is not enough to support you throughout the month.
 Furthermore, your credit score can be affected if a debit order fails because of insufficient funds.

 Ultimately, taking a payday loan can lead to the following problems

 - Increased monthly expenses that strain your budget.